Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: The Red Hot Potato algorithm

 \subsection{Involutions}

 We define involutions $\phi_0$, $\phi_1$, and $\phi_2$ on differences of sets and prove they are sign-reversing.
 For clarity, we will call the graph with an edge coming out of node 1 $A$ and we will call the other $B$.
+We will call the graph with an edge coming out of node $2$ $F$ and will call the other $R$ (in $\phi_1$ we will be ``moving'' forward and backwards along edges.
+We move forwards along the edges in $F$, and we reverse along the edges in $R$).
+In $S_1$, $A$ and $F$ are the same graph, whereas in $S_2$, $B$ and $F$ are the same.